Cardbacks: Advanced Guide

 (Full circle)

-Type 1 cards are what collectors think of first when talking about French Trilogos, the punch hole shape, instead of a semi circle is a full circle.
-A very heavy card with a dark print colour, the backs are glossy also with an almost orange background colour behind the figures.
+Type 1 Meccano cards are what collectors think of first when talking about French Trilogos.
+The punch hole shape, instead of a semi circle is a full circle (or “UFO” shape).

 TYPE 2 :